jingwei-a-zhang/WinAppSDK-Blog-Post/Windowing.md

 ## Implement dark mode
 The dark mode is an app appearance where the content is laid out on a dark background.
 It gives the app a different aesthetic look and can improve readability, especially in a low-light environment.

-1. Define SolidColorBrush under the light and dark themes, respectively:
+1. Define SolidColorBrush under the light and dark themes below the comment \<!-- Other app resources here -->:

 ##### App.xaml:
 ```xml